The 7 Best Drumsticks (2023) for Beginners & Pro Drummers

 As you’ve noticed, each of these types contains a letter and a number in its name.

-The number in the type of a drumstick represents its thickness.
+The number in the type of drumstick represents its thickness.
 The lower the number, the thicker the drum stick is and vice versa.
-For example, a 7A drumstick is much thinner than a 2B drumstick.
+For example, 7A drumsticks are thin sticks compared to 2B drumsticks.

 Further, there’s also the letter part in drum stick types.
 These letters originate from the period when drums entered the mainstream.